smartgauges/canbox/README.md

 *   The original project provides a functional base for STM32F1 (Volvo OD2 adapter) and Nuvoton NUC131 (VW NC03, VW_NCD01 adapters).
 *   QEMU emulation is already available and working for the *STM32F1* version.
 *   Extensive documentation and build/debug configurations (for VS Code and command-line tools) have been added.
+*   PlatformIO and VS Code integration is implemented for streamlined build and debug process.

 **Future Plans (Roadmap):**

 1.  **Enhanced QEMU Environment:** Expand the existing QEMU emulation environment to include simulated CAN bus traffic, mimicking both the *vehicle's* CAN bus and the *Android head unit's* serial communication.
 This will enable a comprehensive, hardware-free development and testing workflow.
 2.  **Nuvoton NUC131 QEMU support**: Add QEMU support, which will require creating QEMU device for Nuvoton NUC131.
 3.  **Modular CAN Protocol Emulation:** Further refine the `canbox.c` module to make it easier to add and switch between different emulated head unit protocols.
 4.  **Expanded Vehicle Support:**  Encourage community contributions to add support for more car models by providing clear guidelines and templates in the `cars/` directory.
 5.  **Improved Configuration:**  Potentially develop a more user-friendly configuration method (e.g., a simple web interface or configuration file) instead of relying solely on the serial command interface.
 6.  **Head Unit Communication Protocol Reverse Engineering:** Continue to improve the understanding and implementation of various head unit communication protocols (Raise, HiWorld, etc.) by analyzing their behavior and referring to available open-source projects.
+7.  **PlatformIO and VS Code Support:** Fully integrate PlatformIO and VS Code for build and debugging workflows, providing pre-configured environments and tasks.
-7.	**Support for more MCU Families:** Add support for more MCU families
+8.	**Support for more MCU Families:** Add support for more MCU families.
-8. **Support for more CAN Box protocols:** Add support for even more headunit communication protocols.
+9.  **Support for more CAN Box protocols:** Add support for even more headunit communication protocols.

 **Key Features and Project Goals:**